ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

 1. **Strong Start:**  You can Use the example hook I provided.
     - If your players prefer diplomacy before combat, this scene is ripe with multiple parties involved to inform the players of the conflict and class struggle.
         - Let them have the chance to prevent the clearly disturbed snow folk's attack by calming the emotions of the revolutionists.
+        - This gathering is not only revolutionists, Twinklety is also here to provide a different perspective.
+            - You decide if she knew of the abduction or not.
+            - She probably not for supporting abduction, probably for seeking help from caring neighbors.
     - If your table & game want combat, such as D&D, then open with the hook and have the Snow Folk react to the violent emotions of the revolutionists and attack the everyone.
 2. **Potential Scenes:** and their relevant rumors and information
     - **Awakening after abduction**: